23 High Street,

 The Picture House opened in around 1912.
-It has a stylish and highly decorated facade in white faiance.
+It has a stylish and highly decorated façade in white faience.
 In 1930, the auditorium was rebuilt in an Art Deco style, and the seating capacity increased to 2,281.
 The cinema was mainly independently operated and had a restaurant and dance room.

 Seating was provided in stalls and circle levels.
 The proscenium was 42 feet wide and the stage 18 feet deep There were four dressing rooms.

 Towards the end of its cinematic life it was part of George Green’s circuit.
-It was sold to Mecca Ltd. in September 1967 and was converted into a Mecca Bingo Club in 1970.
+It was sold to Mecca Ltd. in September 1967 and they operated it as a cinema until 1970 when it was closed and converted into a Mecca Bingo Club.

 Just login to your account and subscribe to this theater